groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/java/vssx-to-pdf.md

     enable: true
     format:
         # format loop
-        - icon: "far fa-file-VSSX"
+        - icon: "far fa-file-alt"
           title: " About VSSX File Format"
           content: |
             Files with .VSSX extension are drawing stencils created with Microsoft Visio 2013 and above.
 The VSSX file format can be opened with Visio 2013 and above.
 Visio files are known for representation of a variety of drawing elements such as collection of shapes, connectors, flowcharts, network layout, UML diagrams, software diagrams, database models, objects mapping and other similar information.
-Microsoft Visio also provides the capability to convert Visio files to different file formats such as PNG, BMP, PDF and others.
-It is available for both Windows and Mac OS.

           link: "https://docs.fileformat.com/image/vssx/"

     format:
         # format loop
-        - icon: "far fa-file-PDF"
+        - icon: "far fa-file-alt"
           title: " About PDF File Format"
           content: |
             Portable Document Format (PDF) is a type of document created by Adobe back in 1990s.
 The purpose of this file format was to introduce a standard for representation of documents and other reference material in a format that is independent of application software, hardware as well as Operating System.
 PDF files can be opened in Adobe Acrobat Reader/Writer as well in most modern browsers like Chrome, Safari, Firefox via extensions/plug-ins.
-Most of the commercially available software suites also offer conversion of their documents to PDF file format without the requirement of any additional software component.
-Thus, PDF file format has full capability to contain information like text, images, hyperlinks, form-fields, rich media, digital signatures, attachments, metadata, Geospatial features and 3D objects in it that can become as part of source document.

           link: "https://docs.fileformat.com/view/pdf/"